detekt/detekt/docs/pages/documentation/style.md

 ### UnnecessaryParentheses

 This rule reports unnecessary parentheses around expressions.
-This unnecessary parentheses can safely be removed.
+These unnecessary parentheses can safely be removed.

 Added in v1.0.0.RC4